-Philadelphia Methamphetamine Manufacturing
+Philadelphia Methamphetamine Manufacturing Lawyer

 Manufacturing methamphetamine is a serious offense that, depending on the case, can be prosecuted under state or federal drug laws.
-Pennsylvania is a state whose rural areas have seen a resurgence in meth addiction, causing state legislators to create tough criminal penalties for methamphetamine manufacturing or distribution.
+Pennsylvania is a state whose rural areas have seen a resurgence in meth addiction, causing state legislators to create tough criminal penalties for methamphetamine manufacturing.
 The full range of meth manufacturing products, called “precursors,” may lead to criminal charges in Pennsylvania.
 If you or one of your family members was arrested and charged with manufacturing meth in Philadelphia, or is under investigation for other meth crimes, costly fines and years in prison are both potential outcomes.

 Fighting aggressively against these severe penalties is essential if you want to escape the kind of permanent and life-altering sentences that could take you away from your family.
-Not only has Philadelphia methamphetamine lawyer Lloyd Long been defending clients against meth charges in Pennsylvania for years – he is also a former prosecutor, giving him a deep understanding of the legal strategies for fighting these complex, high-stakes cases.
-If you or a loved one is facing felony meth charges in Philadelphia, including meth manufacturing, delivery or distribution, operating a meth lab, or possession of meth manufacturing materials, call the Law Offices of Lloyd Long at (215) 302-0171 for a free consultation.
+Not only has Philadelphia methamphetamine manufacturing lawyer Lloyd Long been defending clients against meth charges in Philadelphia for years – he is also a former prosecutor, giving him a deep understanding of the legal strategies for fighting these complex, high-stakes cases.
+If you or a loved one is facing felony meth charges in Philadelphia, including meth manufacturing, operating a meth lab, or possession of meth manufacturing materials, call the Law Offices of Lloyd Long at (215) 302-0171 for a free consultation.

-Meth Manufacturing Charges in PA
+Methamphetamine Manufacturing Charges in Philadelphia

 Manufacturing methamphetamine is illegal under both state and federal laws.
 Under federal drug laws, meth is a Schedule II controlled substance.
 Schedule II drugs carry some of the harshest drug crime penalties due to their “high potential for abuse.”